gvwilson/fiction/iffy/index.md

 The governor waved at Iffy and her foster parents.
 "Take the Kwans back to their ship.
-You can resupply while you wait for us to decide what to do," he continued as Uncle Jack opened his mouth to protest.
+You can resupply while you wait for us to decide what to do with you," he continued as Uncle Jack opened his mouth to protest.
 "Mister Wales, you'll be our guest here.
 Now if you'll all excuse me,